 In the passage above, Jesus speaks of Himself as a seed.
-Just as Adam was given seed for a whole race of people in the physical realm, Jesus, too, was a seed that had to die to bring forth the church, i.e., those who are born-again of the Holy Spirit.
-Out of Adam's side (his rib) was taken his bride that would produce humankind.
+Just as Adam was given seed for a whole race of people in the physical realm, Jesus, too, was a seed that had to die to bring forth the Church, i.e., those who are born-again of the Spirit.
+Out of Adam's side (his rib) was taken his bride that would produce humanity.
 Out of the side of Christ, blood came forth so that we might be redeemed and born again, a bride for Himself.
 The seed kernel must crack before the life within can come out.
-Many people experience this as God leads them to the point of brokenness.
+Many people experience this as God leads them to a point where they are broken.
 The old outside shell brings forth the life within.

 I prefer to call this story The Parable of the Soil, for it was more about the soil than the seed.
-Four different kinds of soil received seed.
+The parable speaks of four different kinds of soil that received seed.

 The Hard Soil.
-In between each villager's vegetable allotment, there were pathways.
-These pathways were of hardened soil where the people walked.
-As the farmer scattered his seed, some would fall on the path and could not germinate and send forth roots.
-The ground of the path typifies the man with a hard heart.
+In between each villager's allotment set aside for vegetables, were pathways.
+These pathways were made of hardened soil where the people walked.
+As the farmer threw his seed, some would fall on the path and could not germinate and send forth roots.
+The dirt on the path typifies the man with a hard heart.
 He is a hearer only.
-Some people are hardened through life experiences to the Word of God; it just does not get below the surface of their lives.
+Some people get hardened through life experiences to the Word of God; new life does not get below the surface of their lives.
 Part of the problem is that the truth is not valued.
 The fate of the Word sown depends on the heart into which it is planted.
 A shut mind will not bear fruit.

 The birds of the air typify thoughts from Satan that immediately steal away the truth of the message.
-Some people go to church, but their minds are focused on their business, their family, their favorite sport, etc. Once we receive the truth, we must respond to it.
+Some people go to church, but their minds are focused on their business, their family, their favorite sport, etc. Once we receive the truth, we are responsible for responding to it.
 That is the challenge.
-The Holy Spirit would have us reflect on what was shared and allow the truths, through consideration, to settle on our will and decision-making ability.
-The inner working of a person's will is the umpire, and determines whether the truth is accepted, received, and acted upon.
+The Holy Spirit would have us reflect on what is shared and allow the truths, through consideration, to settle on our will and decision-making ability.
+The inner working of a person's will is the umpire, and it determines whether the truth is accepted, received, and acted upon.
 Unfortunately, there is such a thing as being Gospel-hardened.
 It is possible to hear sermon after sermon until one's heart becomes calloused, careless, and hardened.
 Often, the ground needs to be broken up, and the hard surface soil plowed to receive the Word of God.
 God uses hardships and difficulties to soften the hard heart.
 If you have gone through severe challenges and trials, then lift your head to God and thank Him for plowing the ground and getting your heart ready for the reception of His Word.